Rocker (subculture): Rocker reunions

 In the early 1970s, the British rocker and hardcore motorcycle scene fractured and evolved under new influences coming from California: the hippies and the Hells Angels.
 The remaining rockers became known as greasers, and the scene had all but died out.

-In the early 1980s, a Rockers revival was started by Lenny Paterson and a handful of original rockers.
-Paterson organized rocker reunion dances called piss-ups, which attracted individuals from as far as Europe.
+In the early 1980s, a rockers revival was started by Lenny Paterson and a handful of original rockers.
+Paterson organised rocker reunion dances called piss-ups, which attracted individuals from as far as Europe.
 The first rocker reunion motorcycle run of 30 classic British motorcycles rode to Battersea - home of the Chelsea Bridge Boys.
-Following runs went to other destinations with historic relevance to Rockers such as Brighton.
+Following runs went to other destinations with historic relevance to rockers such as Brighton.

-In 1994 Mark Wilsmore and others organised the first Ace Cafe Reunion to mark the 25th anniversary of the closure of the famous transport cafe before going on to re-opening and establishing a series of events.
+In 1994, Mark Wilsmore and others organised the first Ace Cafe Reunion to mark the 25th anniversary of the closure of the famous transport cafe before going on to re-opening and establishing a series of events.
 These events now attract up to 40,000 motorcyclists.